About Me

 Dr. Fred P.M. van der Kraaij

-Taught at the University of Liberia in the 1970s.
-Lived in West Africa for over 16 years.
-Previously employed by the Government of Liberia, the Dutch Ministry of Foreign Affairs and the World Bank.
+Fred van der Kraaij taught at the University of Liberia in the 1970s and lived in West Africa for over 16 years.
+He was previously employed by the Government of Liberia, the Dutch Ministry of Foreign Affairs and the World Bank.

 After a twenty-year career abroad he worked twenty years with the ministry of Foreign Affairs in The Hague where he was a senior evaluator in the ministry’s independent evaluation department (1991-2011).

-He worked in 15 African countries and lived in four: Liberia (1975-1980), Burkina Faso then called Upper Volta, (1980-1984), Mali (1984-1987) and Senegal (1987-1991).
-It is interesting to note that he experienced four military coups d’état, one failed coup, a border war, and serious civil unrest.
+He worked in 15 African countries and lived in four: Liberia (1975-1980), Burkina Faso then called Upper Volta (1980-1984), Mali (1984-1987) and Senegal (1987-1991).
+It is interesting to note that he experienced in West Africa four military coups d’état, one failed coup, a border war, and serious civil unrest.
 He retired in 2011.

 His books include ‘Liberia’s Open Door Policy.
-An Economic History of Modern Libera’ (Uebersee Museum Bremen, 1983), ‘Structural Adjustment and Beyond in Sub-Saharan Africa.
+An Economic History of Modern Liberia’ (Uebersee Museum Bremen, 1983), ‘Structural Adjustment and Beyond in Sub-Saharan Africa.
 Policy and Research Issues’ (with Rolph van der Hoeven, eds., Currey/Heinemann, 1994), ‘L’ajustement structurel et au-delà en Afrique subsaharienne.
 Thèmes de recherche et thèmes politiques’ (with Rolph van der Hoeven, eds., Karthala, 1995), ‘Liberia: van vrijheidsideaal naar verloren paradijs’ (African Studies Centre Leiden, 2013) and ‘Liberia: From The Love of Liberty to Paradise Lost’ (African Studies Centre Leiden, 2015).

 He maintains the website ‘Liberia: Past and Present of Africa’s Oldest Republic‘ which he started in 2002.
 For technical reasons, the original site became ‘Archives of Liberia Past and Present’ as from March 20, 2022.